 The Prince of Wales is the largest and most individual ‘bed chamber’ here at the Castle – occupying the whole floor of a tower & named in recognition of our historic connections with the title ‘Prince of Wales’.

 King Edward I who built Ruthin Castle was responsible for tracking down and executing the last Prince of Wales to independently rule Wales.
 Centuries later, Edward, Prince of Wales (‘Bertie’ to his close family, and later King Edward VII), the eldest son of Queen Victoria became a frequent visitor to The Castle – which was dubbed the heart of Edwardian Society outside London.
-In modern times HRH Prince Charles stayed at The Castle on his way to his investiture as Prince of Wales.
+In modern times HM King Charles III stayed at The Castle on his way to his investiture as Prince of Wales in 1969.